Western Digital: 2010s

+In March 2011, Western Digital agreed to acquire parts of the storage unit of Hitachi, HGST, for about $4.3 billion of which $3.5 billion was paid in cash and the rest with 25 million shares of Western Digital.
 In 2011, Western Digital established an R&D facility at its Malaysian plant at a cost of 1.2 billion US dollars.
 In March 2012, Western Digital completed the acquisition of HGST and became the largest traditional hard drive manufacturer in the world.
 To address the requirements of regulatory agencies, in May 2012 Western Digital divested assets to manufacture and sell certain 3.5-inch hard drives for the desktop and consumer electronics markets to Toshiba, in exchange for one of its 2.5-inch hard drive factories in Thailand.

 In December 2013, Western Digital stopped manufacturing parallel ATA hard disk drives for laptops (2.5-inch form factor) and desktop PCs (3.5-inch form factor).
-Until that time, they were last hard disk manufacturer to produce PATA hard disk drives.
-Furthermore, they were the only manufacturer that had 250 GB and 320 GB in 2.5-inch form factor.
+Until that time, it was last hard disk manufacturer to produce PATA hard disk drives.
+Furthermore, it was the only manufacturer that had 250 GB and 320 GB in 2.5-inch form factor.
 In February 2014, Western Digital announced a new "Purple" line of hard disk drives for use in video surveillance systems, with capacities from 1 to 4 TB.
 They feature internal optimizations for applications that involve near-constant disk writing, and "AllFrame" technology which is designed to reduce write errors.